Fixed Penalty Notices Frequently Asked Questions

 at the Council Offices, Gernon Road, Letchworth, SG6 3JF during normal working hours between 9am and 5pm.

-- By post, ensuring that you complete the slip on the FPN and return it with payment to Licensing & Enforcement, North Hertfordshire District Council, Council Offices, Gernon Road, Letchworth, SG6 3JF.
+- By post, payment can be made by post by either Cheque or Postal Order and sent to Enforcement, North Hertfordshire District Council, Council Offices, Gernon Road, Letchworth, SG6 3JF.
 Payment made in this way will be regarded as having been made at the time at which the letter would be delivered in the ordinary post.

 - Method of payment in person or by post

 Please do not send cash.
 Payment may be made by credit/debit card, by cheque or postal order made payable to North Hertfordshire District Council.
-Please complete the slip on the FPN and either post it with your payment or bring it in when you pay in person.
 Information on how to pay is also provided on the FPN.